Origin of Life

 for the younger student!

-In the physical sciences, abiogenesis, the question of the origin of life, is the study of how life on Earth might have emerged from non-life sometime between 3.9 and 4.1 billion years ago.
-This topic also includes theories and ideas regarding possible the extra-planetary or extra-terrestrial origin of life.
+In the physical sciences, abiogenesis is the study of how life on Earth might have emerged from non-life (perhaps) sometime between 3.9 and 4.1 billion years ago.
+This topic also includes theories and speculations regarding the extra-planetary (extra-terrestrial) origin of life.

 Recent Headlines